 About Your E-Mail & AFS Space

 After you leave the university, your access to services that require an Onyen is subject to termination.

 Downloading & Backing Up Your E-Mail

-You can get information on how to download your e-mail locally to local folders by clicking on Help > Getting Help in your particular email program.
 Saving email to local folders will leave the email in its original format, including attachments.
 This option also allows you to easily upload your saved emails to a new service that supports IMAP mail folders on the mail server.
-For information on how to do this in Mozilla Thunderbird, Outlook 2007 and 2010, and Outlook 2011.
-For further assistance, speak to customer support for your new email provider.
+The email program you like to use will determine what options are available to you.
+You can get information on how to download your e-mail locally to local folders by clicking on Help > Getting Help in your particular email program.

-Bouncing your Messages to Another Email Account
+Forward your Messages to Another Email Account

 You will need to do this for all of your email folders.
 Also bear in mind that if your new account has a quota, don’t exceed the quota by sending too many messages to your new account.